AinoraZ/Ravem/README.md

 This is the web page used to control the Internet drone.

 Supported functionality:
-* Adding / Removing / Reordering waypoints (Clicking on map/Setting altitute)
+* Adding / Removing / Reordering waypoints (Clicking on map / Setting altitude)
 * Mission Land / Return To Launch
 * Force Land / Return To Launch
 * Changing Server / Drone settings